 February 21, 2016

-Anywhere But Now — an installation of contemporary art in the late 18th-century domestic structure of Wilton House Museum — unquestionably disrupts the illusion of stepping back in time.
-The artworks included in the exhibition variously draw attention to the mutability of remembrance.
+Anywhere But Now — an installation of contemporary art in the late 18th-century domestic structure of Wilton House Museum — unquestionably disrupted the illusion of stepping back in time.
+The artworks included in the exhibition variously drew attention to the mutability of remembrance.
 They show that recollections and representations of the past can be reverent, sentimental, critical, and humorous.
 They suggest that contemporary perceptions of the past also are inextricably associated with forgetting, sometimes willful and other times unintended.
 Such loss can be soothing, suspicious, or enraging.
 It can also be generative.

 November 7, 2014